New York establishing statewide electronic tracking system for rape kits - NewsBreak

 The governor’s office said the system will give sexual assault survivors access to information about the status and location of their rape kits.

 As part of the law, the Division of Criminal Justice Services is directed to create a tracking system for kits in the custody of law enforcement.
-The system will track kits from the time they are collected by law enforcement to the time they are tested by crime labs as evidence.Albany, Bronx men get 10 years for drug convictions
+The system will track kits from the time they are collected by law enforcement to the time they are tested by crime labs as evidence.Blizzard warning for Jefferson County

 The governor’s office said the DCJS system complements the tracking system that will be available to sexual assault survivors who choose not to submit kits to law enforcement but will be stored by the Office of Victim Services.